Hippotherapy

 horse

-Hippotherapy as a medical discipline was first done in the 1960s when it was first practiced in Switzerland, Germany, and Austria.
-The treatment was given by a trained physiotherapist along with a trained horse and a trained horse handler.
-Directions were given to the horse handler to set the horse on a path with a specific gait, cadence, tempo, and guidance.
-The idea was to modulate the horse’s movement to influence the neuromuscular changes in the patient.
-A group of Canadian and American therapists traveled to Germany in the late 1980s to develop a standardized Hippotherapy curriculum.
-The American Hippotherapy Association was established in 1992; this is the governing body that has standards of practice and a formal therapist educational program for occupational, physical and speech therapists in the US.
+The history of Hippotherapy as a medical discipline dates back to the 1960s when it was first introduced in Switzerland, Germany, and Austria.
+During these early stages, a trained physiotherapist, a well-trained horse, and an experienced horse handler worked in tandem to provide treatment.
+Detailed instructions were imparted to the horse handler, specifying the horse's gait, cadence, tempo, and guidance.
+The objective was to modulate the horse's movements in a manner that could influence neuromuscular changes in the patient.
+In the late 1980s, Canadian and American therapists journeyed to Germany to develop a standardized Hippotherapy curriculum.
+This endeavor led to the establishment of the American Hippotherapy Association in 1992, serving as the governing body with established standards of practice and a formal educational program for occupational, physical, and speech therapists in the United States.

 This video explains what Hippotherapy is and how it works.

-I'm Ed Smith, a traumatic brain injury lawyer in Sacramento.
 Hippotherapy can help patients with traumatic brain injury.
-If your loved one has suffered traumatic brain injuries in an accident, call me at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+If your loved one has suffered traumatic brain injuries in an accident, call our California personal injury law firm at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

 Client Reviews